artainmo/DevOps/cloud/README.md

 AWS Glue Data Catalog is a central repository to store metadata for all your tables.
 It can for example index all datasets within amazon S3.
 It integrates with Athena or Redshift for data discovery.<br>
 Glue Crawlers help build the Glue Data Catalog.
 They go through data and infer shemas and partitions.<br>
-Glue ETL or extract transform load is a service that transforms, cleans, enriches data, before doing analysis.
+Glue ETL stands for extract transform load and is a service that transforms, cleans, enriches data, before doing analysis.
 It can also perform ML transformations with 'FindMatches ML' to identify duplicate or matching records in dataset.<br>
 AWS Glue DataBrew allows cleaning and normalizing data without writing any code.

 Amazon Relational Database Service (RDS) is a managed service for the use of a SQL database in the cloud.
 Amazon Aurora is a database technology who supports PostgreSQL and MySQL, because it is cloud optimized, performances on PostgreSQL and MySQL is more efficient.
 It is more expensive than RDS but more efficient.
 Aurora is serverless and managed by RDS.<br>